That dollar amount reflects a 21.6% increase from $220.1 billion in 2020 and a 51.6% acceleration from $176.5 billion in Saudi exports during 2021.

 Below are exports from Saudi Arabia that result in negative net exports or product trade balance deficits.
 These negative net exports reveal product categories where foreign spending on home country Saudi Arabia’s goods trail Saudi importer spending on foreign products.

-Saudi Arabia has highly negative net exports and therefore deep international trade deficits for machinery including computers, air conditioning machines and turbo-jets.
+Saudi Arabia has highly negative net exports and therefore deep international trade deficits cars, trucks and automotive parts or accessories under the vehicles product category.

 Saudi Export Companies